jeremythorne/jeremythorne.github.io/README.md

 26th August

-I now have code running on my macbook-with-xubuntu that loads data using glTexImage2D, creates a glFramebuffer, renders a textured quad with glDrawArrays and then reads the results using glReadPixels.
+I now have code running on my macbook-with-xubuntu and raspberry pi that loads data using glTexImage2D, creates a glFramebuffer, renders a textured quad with glDrawArrays and then reads the results using glReadPixels.
 [My code](https://github.com/jeremythorne/raspberrypi-playground/tree/master/headless_gl/gl_quad).
 I'm using [stb image](https://github.com/nothings/stb) for saving results.

 ![my first rendered quad](first_quad.png)